openstack-archive/kolla-kubernetes/doc/source/deployment-guide.rst

     sudo systemctl stop iscsid
     sudo systemctl stop iscsid.socket

-Execute the cinder-volume-lvm helm chart:
+Execute the cinder-volume-lvm Helm chart:

 ::

     helm install --debug kolla-kubernetes/helm/service/cinder-volume-lvm --namespace kolla --name cinder-volume-lvm --values ./cloud.yaml

 Observe the previously running watch command in a different terminal.
-Wait for all pods to to enter the running state.
+Wait for all pods to enter the Running state.
 If you didn't run watch in a different terminal, you can run it now::

     watch -d -n 5 -c kubectl get pods --all-namespaces